lucasfhope/foundry-fund-me/README.md

 # Usage

-## Testing
+## Test

-To run the unit and integration tests, use:
+To run the unit and integration tests, use the command:

 ```bash
 forge test